Why Prioritize Veterinary Dentistry?

 Veterinary dentistry often requires anesthesia for several reasons:

 While anesthesia does carry some inherent risks, modern anesthetic techniques and careful monitoring by trained veterinary professionals significantly mitigate these risks.
-The benefits of performing thorough and effective dental procedures often outweigh the potential risks associated with anesthesia, especially considering the long-term health and well-being of your pet.
+The benefits of performing thorough and effective dental procedures often outweigh the potential risks associated with anesthesia, especially considering your pet’s long-term health and well-being.

 2. How safe is veterinary dentistry?